gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 | ``left()`` and ``left(1, 25)`` and ``left(speed=1, radius=25)`` all set the speed to 1 with radius 25cm.

-| The code below, ``left(speed=3, radius=20)``, drives the buggy forward at speed 3 while it turns left in a circular path of approximate radius 20 cm.
+| The code below, ``left(speed=3, radius=20)``, drives the buggy forward at speed 3 while it turns left in a circular path of approximate radius 20 cm for 4 secs.

 .. code-block:: python